 Database concepts, design, languages, implementation and administration are addressed.
 Topics will include the hierarchical, network and relational models.
 Students will explore various operations including creation, retrieval and updates of data.
-Prerequisite: CSI 295.
-Annually.
-Fall.
+Prerequisite: CSI 295 and either CSI 140 or CSI 230 or CSI 250.
+Annually, Fall.